Fox News controversies: Allegations of bias

+Political alignment

+In documents filed as part of the Smartmatic v.
+Fox News defamation lawsuit (2025), internal survey responses from Fox News employees, conducted between August 24 and September 8, 2020, revealed concerns about the network’s political alignment and editorial practices.
+Several employees stated that they believed the network was “intentionally helping Donald Trump and the Republican Party,” described its programming as “sexist, racist, and right-wing,” and expressed moral discomfort with their work environment.
+For example, one employee wrote that they felt “ashamed to tell others I work here.”
+Some comments criticized high-profile hosts by name for promoting what the respondents characterized as conspiracy theories and partisan narratives.

 Political figures

 Former Democratic National Committee chairman Howard Dean has referred to Fox News as a "right-wing propaganda machine", and several Democratic politicians have boycotted events hosted or sponsored by the network.
 In 2007, several major Democratic presidential candidates (Hillary Clinton, John Edwards, Barack Obama, and Bill Richardson) boycotted or dropped out of Fox News-sponsored or -hosted debates.
+The DNC reaffirmed their boycott in 2019.

 Similar accusations were levied against Fox News in response to its decision to exclude Ron Paul and Duncan Hunter from the January 5, 2008, Republican primary debate.
 In response, many individuals and organizations petitioned Fox News to reconsider its decision.
 When Fox News refused to change its position and continued to exclude Paul and Hunter, the New Hampshire Republican Party officially announced it would withdraw as a Fox News partner in the forum.

-While Fox News has been criticized for its tendency to support the Republican Party and its interests, David Frum, former speechwriter for George W. Bush, has also said, "Republicans originally thought that Fox worked for us and now we're discovering we work for Fox."
+While Fox News has been criticized for its tendency to support the Republican Party and its interests, David Frum, a former speechwriter for George W. Bush, has also said, "Republicans originally thought that Fox worked for us and now we're discovering we work for Fox."

 Media figures

-CNN personality Larry King said in a January 17, 2007 interview with the Chicago Sun-Times: "They're a Republican brand.
+CNN personality Larry King said in a January 17, 2007, interview with the Chicago Sun-Times: "They're a Republican brand.
 They're an extension of the Republican Party with some exceptions, [like] Greta Van Susteren.
 But I don't begrudge them that.
 [Fox News CEO] Roger Ailes is an old friend.
 They've been nice to me.
 They've said some very nice things about me.
 Not [Bill] O'Reilly, but I don't watch him."

 Writing for the Los Angeles Times, Republican and conservative columnist Jonah Goldberg stated: "Look, I think liberals have reasonable gripes with Fox News.
 It does lean to the right, primarily in its opinion programming but also in its story selection (which is fine by me) and elsewhere.
 But it's worth remembering that Fox is less a bastion of ideological conservatism and more a populist, tabloid-like network."

 Then-Fox News host Bill O'Reilly stated in 2004, in the context of the Iraq War, that "Fox does tilt right", but that the network does not "actively campaign or try to help Bush-Cheney."